DanRoscigno/katacoda_scenarios/WIP/step7.md

 #### Verify that the setup completes

-If you run the following `get pods` command several times you will see the pod go from Creating to running, and then completed.
+If you run the following `get pods` command several times you will see the pod go from ContainerCreating to Running, and then Completed.
 Do not proceed until it completes.

 `kubectl get pods -n kube-system | grep metricbeat`{{execute HOST1}}